-The making of visual images has been a part of my life from an early age.
-I fondly remember the feeling of accomplishment in using the discovery process when playing with a variety of materials as a child.
-I recognize today that the feeling of accomplishment I felt then, means that I have opportunities of growth today.
-The nature of discovery, along with the potential for growth when creating, still fuels a passion to this present day.
-My art-making journey has continued since that young age.
+My sculpture reflects an integration of forms, revealing a synergy that results in a visual dynamic of energy where the parts are supported by the whole.
+The making of visual images has been with me from an early age.
+I remember the feelings of mindful purpose in the discovery process when playing with a variety of materials as a child.
+I recognize today that feeling of mindful purpose I felt then, as evolving in purpose and search.
+The nature of discovery, along with the expanding directions for growth when creating, fuels a passion to this present day.

-The present artwork uses paper as the vehicle for discovery.
-I found that using paper provides a basis for me to visualize the movement that I feel with my body and mind.
-The sensations I visualize come from life activities that start when I wake up, continuing with the disciplines I use as I go through the day.
+My sculpture uses archival paper as the vehicle for discovery.
+Paper provides a basis for me to visualize the movement that I feel with my body and mind.
 Paper has a transitory aspect to its nature, yet has characteristics of permanence.
 This mindfulness continues throughout the making of the work, from surface manipulation of mark making through acknowledging the first cut and fold.
+I use paper in my art to reflect on the grace, flow, and complexity of life that is fragile, yet is also enduring and strong when formed together.

 Artist Express: David Olson